tatianegercina/FinTech/02-Homework/02-Python/Solutions/README.md

  - The typical international microfinance loan only averages about $525 dollars.

-Contrast this amount to a typical microfinance loan in the US which avarages about $10,000.
+Contrast this amount to a typical microfinance loan in the US which averages about $10,000.
 For additional context, the average small business loan in the US is 20,000.
-The average school loan is $37,000. the average autoloan is approximately $30,000.
+The average school loan is $37,000.
+The average auto loan is approximately $30,000.
 And the average mortgage loan approximately is $300,000.

 In the world of international microfinance, a small amount of money can potentially help a lot of individuals.